Florida Museum of Natural History: Dickinson Hall

 Dickinson Hall, opened in 1971, is located on Museum Road.
-It currently houses over 25 million objects and artifacts in its collections, which include ichthyology, paleontology (both vertebrate and invertebrate), botany, paleobotany and palynology, herpetology, malacology, mammalogy, ornithology, environmental archaeology, historical archaeology, archeology of the Caribbean and Florida, and the ethnography of Latin and North Americas.
+As of 2025, it housed over 25 million objects and artifacts in its collections, which cover the fields of ichthyology, paleontology (both vertebrate and invertebrate), botany, paleobotany and palynology, herpetology, malacology, mammalogy, ornithology, environmental archaeology, historical archaeology, archeology of the Caribbean and Florida, and ethnography of Latin and North Americas.
 It also houses a state-of-the-art Molecular Systematics and Evolutionary Genetics lab.

 Powell Hall

-Located in the University of Florida Cultural Plaza, Powell Hall was constructed in 1995.
+Located in the University of Florida Cultural Plaza, Powell Hall was constructed in 1995 and opened in 1998.
 It serves, along with the connected McGuire Center, as the main exhibits and public programs facility.
-Powell Hall was partially funded from a gift of $3 million from two University of Florida alumni couples; Bob and Ann and Steve and Carol Powell of Fort Lauderdale, and with matching funds from the National Endowment for the Humanities and from the Florida state government.
+Powell Hall was partially funded from a gift of $3 million from two University of Florida alumni couples, Bob and Ann Powell and Steve and Carol Powell of Fort Lauderdale, with matching funds from the National Endowment for the Humanities and the Florida state government.

 Randell Research Center

-In 1996, the Randell family gave 53 acre of a 240 acre, internationally significant Pineland Site Complex in Lee County to the University of Florida, which the museum now operates as the Randell Research Center.
+In 1996, the Randell family gave 53 acre of the 240 acre, internationally significant Pineland Site Complex in Lee County to the University of Florida, which the museum now operates as the Randell Research Center.
 This research and education program is an extension of the museum's Southwest Florida Project and "Year of the Indian" archeology/education project.

 In 2008, the Randell Research Center completed a two-year program to plant more than 800 native trees to replace ones destroyed in the 2004 hurricanes Charley and Frances.